 Your helmet is mandatory and must be approved by the Department of Transportation (DOT).
 If your helmet is old or has ever been dropped, then it is time for a new one.

 A full helmet or dust mask is more comfortable when the weather is hot and dusty, especially along the rail trail.

 Other recommended equipment includes googles, gloves, and boots.

-As for “appropriate” clothing, well, that depends on the route.
+As for “appropriate” clothing, well, that depends on the weather and the route.
 Some people wear running shoes, shorts and a T-shirt but for the most part that attire is unsuitable.

 Dress to protect yourself from branches, stones, dust, bugs, wind, sun, rain; from just simply being outdoors.

 Dress comfortably because you will likely be straddling a bike for hours.

 Dress in layers for the weather and the terrain — add a few items when you’re cold or its raining, take off a few when you’re hot.